Healing nervous system – Fear of Abandonment Series: PART 3

 That awareness is powerful but without a state shift, the same loop keeps firing.

-Healing comes from accessing a new state within the body.
-That means changing the inputs your nervous system is receiving so it can update the predictions it makes.
+In this way, by changing the inputs, your nervous system is receiving so it can update the predictions it makes.

 It’s how neuroplasticity works: when your system receives safer, steadier signals over time, it rewires to reflect those new experiences.
-This kind of body-based regulation is also explored in Stop INTENSE EMOTIONS from overwhelming you.

 The Input Loop: How Your System Learns What’s Safe